 - Assures an "open and accessible" process by providing public notice of forthcoming issues so those impacted by decisions or policies of the county government are able to participate

-- Tracks and coordinated the flow of all items through the legislative process, from introduction through to final disposition;
+- Tracks and coordinates the flow of all items through the legislative process, from introduction through to final disposition

-- Coordinated annual and weekly session schedules as well as the timetabling of a variety of reports, meetings, briefings, and other matters;
+- Coordinates annual and weekly session schedules as well as the timetabling of a variety of reports, meetings, briefings and other matters

-- Certifies to the passage of all acts, orders, and judgments made by authority of the Board of County Commissioners; and,
+- Certifies to the passage of all acts, orders and judgments made by authority of the BOCC

 Management of Official Records - Provide high-quality, cost-efficient documentation of policy decisions and ensure access to the same in accordance with legal requirements.

-- Prepares and publishes official proceedings of the Board of County Commissioners;
+- Prepares and publishes official proceedings of the BOCC

-- Researches and retrieves records and information, and provides general research and reference support; and
+- Researches and retrieves records and information and provides general research and reference support

-- Manages the lifecycle of records with regard to legal requirements, probity, continuity, and effectiveness; and
+- Manages the lifecycle of records with regard to legal requirements, probity, continuity and effectiveness